AhmedMagedElhawary/JobAdsCheckoutSystem/README.md

 To download the farmework please click: https://go.microsoft.com/fwlink/?linkid=2099470

-A copy was uploaded to github repository: https://github.com/AhmedMagedElhawary/JobAdsCheckoutSystem Continuous integration was enabled via Travis-CI
+A copy was uploaded to github repository: https://github.com/AhmedMagedElhawary/JobAdsCheckoutSystem Continuous integration was enabled via Travis-CI to check against Unit testing